Elastic-Softworks/worldenv/editor/docs/QUICKSTART.md

 By the end of this quickstart, you should have:

 - [ ] WORLDEDIT installed and running
-- [ ] Created your first project
+- [ ] Created your first scene with entities
-- [ ] Explored the main interface panels
+- [ ] Explored the enhanced 3D viewport interface
-- [ ] Modified a WORLDC script
+- [ ] Used object selection and transform gizmos
-- [ ] Tested in play mode
+- [ ] Tested camera controls and focus operations
+- [ ] Experienced real-time viewport feedback
-- [ ] Built a web version of your game
+- [ ] Understood the integrated editing workflow
-- [ ] Identified next learning steps
+- [ ] Identified Phase 5 asset system features

 **Congratulations!** You're now ready to create your own games with WORLDEDIT.